 If you’re buying a diamond for the first time, you’ve probably done at least some research.
-You know that gemologists grade diamonds based on the 4 C’s (clarity, color, cut, and carat), and that those grades determine the price of a diamond.
+You might have your heart set on a certain diamond shape, or know which settings will complement it well.
+If you’ve really done your homework, you probably also know that gemologists grade diamonds based on the 4 C’s (clarity, color, cut, and carat).

-The truth is that it varies depending on the shape of the diamond (not to be confused with the cut)!
+The truth is that it varies depending on the shape of the diamond (not to be confused with the diamond’s cut!).
+This is because some diamond shapes hide imperfections better than others.
+If you’re shopping for one of these shapes, you should prioritize color over clarity to get the best-looking diamond that falls within your budget.

 Diamond Clarity and Color Chart: